The Insider’s Guide to Real Estate / Pricing Concepts

 The topic of pricing is made even more confusing due to a number of automated valuation models (AVMs) that are common from companies like Zillow or Redfin which provide home price estimates.
 These numbers are famously inaccurate, but sadly only some people have gotten that message, and they create false expectations and lost opportunities.
 Be aware and proceed accordingly.

-The problems with inaccurate pricing are significant and can cost home sellers time, money, and extra buyers agent commissions which all cut into the net proceeds.
+The problems with inaccurate pricing are significant and can cost home sellers time, money, and even paying an unnecessary buyer’s agent commission, all of which cut into the net proceeds.
 Getting pricing right is essential if you want the highest net proceeds, but you also need to pay attention to which broker you pick and what type of commissions they charge.
 Because of all the inaccurate information and misaligned incentives, it’s probably not surprising that we recommend learning how to do the pricing work yourself, if you want to truly get to the bottom of what your asset is worth.

 So how do you actually get pricing right yourself?
 The price per square foot (PPSF) method of valuing real estate is simple to use, widespread, and far more accurate than any AVM or broker advice guiding you to lower listing prices.
 Getting home pricing right is an art which can take some time, but doing this critical math directly is a step you just can’t afford to outsource.